Raising a child can cause additional strain on your relationship!

 How to Recognize Jealousy in a Child

-Recognizing envy in children might be difficult at times.
+Recognizing envy in children might be challenging at times.
 However, the qualities described below may help you identify jealousy in a child.

 The Child Starts Showing Aggression

-The child begins to act aggressively and be hostile toward a new member of the family.
+The child begins to act aggressively and be hostile toward a new family member.
 When it comes to babies, the situation can swiftly escalate.

 The Child Gets Discouraged

 With the arrival of a child, the kid becomes anti-social and down.
 They may also become unruly, rowdy, or begin to cause a fuss.